Rideau Canal Cruise Itinerary With Le Boat

 Inside Bevridges Lock in a Canoe

-It was pretty intimidating at first to be sitting way down in the bottom of Beverages Lock on a tiny canoe, but as the staff hand-cranked the locks open, the water churned in for a fun thrill ride.
+It was pretty intimidating at first to be sitting way down at the bottom of Beverages Lock on a tiny canoe, but as the staff hand-cranked the locks open, the water churned in for a fun, thrill ride.
 In a few minutes, the doors opened and we were off to explore the beauty of the Tay River.
 We loved our paddling trip.
-Not only did we have the chance to experience our first locks on a boat we now have paddled through a lock as well.
+Not only did we have the chance to experience our first locks on a boat, but we have also paddled through a lock.

 Make sure you bring some water and snacks and remember that you have to paddle back, so don’t go beyond your limits.
 The wind really came up during our paddle back and we had a tough go against the wind.